 Here are some questions to ask yourself while you develop your compensation philosophy.

-- How will I reward employees for a job well done?
+- How will I reward current employees for a job well done?
 Will I offer merit pay or an awards program?

 - How will I ensure equal pay across the business, even though employees are performing different duties and may not be in the same managerial tier?